Beyond the TESSERACT:Trustworthy Dataset Curation for Sound Evaluations of Android Malware Classifiers: Factor 4: VirusTotal Threshold

-\subsubsection{Hypothesis}
+\subsection{Hypothesis}

-Although \ac{vtt} is generally considered by the community as a labeling tool, in pratice it also acts as a sampling parameter.
-For example, it excludes all samples that have a number of detections between 1 and the chosen \ac{vtt} value from the base population (these samples are usually called \textit{greyware}).
-For this reason, we expect \ac{vtt} to play a role in the distribution of malware samples within a dataset.
-This is particularly evident in \androzoo, for which we posit that selecting different \ac{vtt} values significantly affects the population from which to sample, leading to different malware distributions.
+Although the \acl{vtt} is typically used to label a given dataset, it also acts as a sampling parameter: samples with a number of detections between one and the chosen \ac{vtt} value are excluded from the base population (these samples are usually called \textit{grayware}).
+This is particularly evident in \androzoo, where setting a \ac{vtt} of 4 excludes over 56\% of the non-benign population.
+For this reason, we posit that selecting different \ac{vtt} values will significantly affect the composition of malware in a dataset, consequently impacting the reported performance of a classifier.
+We focus on three representative \acp{vtt}, \ac{vtt}=15 based on \apigraph, \ac{vtt}=4 based on \transcend, and \ac{vtt}=2, based on the fact that previous literature demonstrated it is the lowest stable \ac{vtt} one can choose~\cite{zhu2020measuring}.

-\hypothesisbox{Hypothesis: \factorVTTName}{The choice of \ac{vtt} affects the distribution from which Android malware is sampled, because it acts as a sampling parameter which filters the original population.}
+\hypothesisbox{Hypothesis: \factorVTTName}{The choice of \ac{vtt} affects the distribution from which Android malware is sampled, as it acts as a sampling parameter that filters the base population, thereby affecting the reported performance of a classifier.}

-\subsubsection{Impact}

-Starting from our preliminary observation in~\autoref{sec:preliminary-observations}, we investigate the impact of \ac{vtt} on malware distribution.
-To this end, we use the two sampling configurations described in~\autoref{sec:timestamps-impact}: (i) we sample in 2025 using \transcend sampling criteria; (ii) we emulate the sampling of~\cite{pendlebury2019tesseract} and~\cite{pierazzi2020intriguing} by sampling in mid-2017 and 2019 for 2014--2016 and 2017--2018, respectively.
-We repeat both configurations with \ac{vtt}=4 and \ac{vtt}=15.

-\autoref{fig:vtt_4_15} shows the family overlaps we obtained for all 4 configurations.
-Interestingly, we notice there is minimal difference between \ac{vtt}=4 and \ac{vtt}=15, when you compare orange and blue bars.
-This suggest that \ac{vtt} does not \textit{directly} influence the distribution of a sampled dataset.
-However, when observing the distribution of malware in different app markets, we notice that \ac{vtt} does have an impact. \autoref{fig:vtt_to_market_heatmap} shows the percentage of samples from each market when using a different \acp{vtt}.
-By picking a higher \ac{vtt}, one would inadvertently sample more malware from one specific market.
-In~\autoref{sec:factor-app-markets}, we showed that this could lead to spurious correlations and one should ensure goodware and malware are sampled from the same market.
-Furthermore, we observe that using a higher vtt will not only only affect distribution of markets but also reduce the population of available malware (\eg \ac{vtt}=4 captures 44\% of all malware in \androzoo, whereas \ac{vtt}=15 captures 14.11\%).
+\subsection{Impact}